Home Traffic MonetizationMistakes 12 Website Monetization Mistakes, and How to Avoid Them

 Classic pop-ups and interstitials are pretty aggressive because they can block the web page content.
 If your visitors belong to Gen Z or are even younger, they will leave the website immediately.
 Pop-ups are not recommended for mobile traffic, as they act as a barrier between the website and the user.

-As for interstitials, they’re more friendly (Google Ads Platform uses them widely!) but only when based on a dynamic iFrame technology.
-It allows users to click on the widget, collapse it or maximize the size while the website content remains usable.
+As for Interstitials, they’re more friendly (Google Ads Platform uses them widely!) but only when based on a dynamic iFrame technology.
+It allows visitors to click on the widget, collapse it or maximize the size while the website content remains usable.
 Interstitial ads by Adsterra come with the Social Bar format that uses the dynamic iFrame principle.

-Usually, the frequency of pop ads is set by default, but publishers can apply for changing it, aiming at showing ads as often as possible.
-That may lead both to CPM decrease and traffic loss.
-Numerous hidden tabs may discourage users from using your website next time.
+Usually, the frequency of pop ads is set by default, but publishers can apply to change it, aiming to show ads as often as possible.
+That may lead to both CPM decrease and traffic loss.
+Numerous hidden tabs may discourage visitors from using your site next time.

-With Adsterra, you get a balanced default frequency: 4 popunders in 2 hours with 10 seconds delay between them.
+With Adsterra, you get a balanced default frequency: 4 popunders in 2 hours with 10-second delay between them.

-Increasing this frequency may result in CPM rates dropping, though your revenues will temporarily boost.
+Increasing this frequency may result in CPM rates dropping, though your revenue streams will temporarily boost.
 But only temporarily.
 Advertisers who bid for your traffic will soon realize that their offers are all messed up with loads of other campaigns.

-We have already mentioned that slicing your content with ads won’t pay off well.
-But if you delicately put a banner or native format in the long scroll page footer, it could also return zero profits.
+We have already mentioned that slicing your content with ads doesn’t pay off well.
+But if you delicately put a banner in the long scroll page footer, it could also return zero profits.
 The balance is everything!
 How to choose the best spots for ad units?

 First off, it’s crucial to understand how ad impressions are calculated.
 For example, native banners must load not less than 51% on a user’s device.
-So make sure your users are ready to scroll the page until they meet a set of native banners.
+So, make sure your users are ready to scroll the page.

-Check how your visitors scroll and use web pages, which spots are visible and which are ignored.
-Google Behavior reports show the most visited pages, while various Heatmap and Scrollmap tools will tell you all about user behavior on each page.
+Third, check how your visitors scroll and use web pages, which spots are visible and which are ignored.
+Google Behavior real-time reporting shows the most visited pages, while various Heatmap and Scrollmap tools will tell you all about user behavior on each page.

 An example of a scrollmap

-Here is how a scrollmap may look like
+Here is what a scrollmap may look like

-8. Two or more ad networks' scripts on your website lead to poor monetization
+8. Two or more ad networks' scripts lead to poor monetization

 It’s best to focus on one advertising network at first.
 Not necessarily Adsterra, but it must be one platform to serve you ads.
 Two or more scripts from different ad networks may conflict, and this can affect your page speed.

-Moreover, when you’re focused on one ad network, you get a clear picture of how it works, what types of offers it streams, which formats are top-choice for your traffic.
+Moreover, when you’re focused on one ad network, you get a clear picture of how it works, what types of offers it streams, and which formats are top choice for your audience.

 If you switch from one ad network to another, you start the process of adapting these new ads to your website all over again, and you end up wasting time and money.